celine-14/first-portfolio/README.md

 - __Events__

     - This section will allow user to keep updated on upcoming events and concerts organised by the choir.
 Each event includes the title, date, time and location of the concert for the user.
-    - The events include external links for the user to purchase tickets outside of the choir's website
+    - The events include external links for the user to purchase tickets outside of the choir's website.

 ![Events](https://github.com/celine-14/first-portfolio/blob/main/docs/screenshots/voces_creo_events.png?raw=true)